Market Insights

 Private mortgage insurance (PMI) and government required mortgage insurance

 Mortgage lenders can require that a borrower purchase mortgage insurance protection, which will guarantee that the lender is paid if you default.
-This insurance is typically required when you cannot put at least 20% down in cash when purchasing a home; it allows you to get a more expensive home, but comes at an additional cost that maybe be built into the rate quote by the lender or increases your monthly payment.
+This insurance is typically required when you cannot put at least 20% down in cash when purchasing a home — it allows you to get a more expensive home, but comes at an additional cost that may be built into the rate quote by the lender or that increases your monthly payment.

-Note: At the settlement, you may be required to pay your first year’s PMI premium.
-This fee is payable to a Private Mortgage Insurance [PMI] Company.
-If the loan is being federally insured (FHA) or guaranteed (VA), the mortgage insurance or funding fees for those government loan programs would be shown on your Closing Disclosure form.
+At closing, you may be required to pay your first year’s PMI premium.
+This fee is payable to a Private Mortgage Insurance Company.
+If the loan is being federally insured or guaranteed, the mortgage insurance or funding fees for those government loan programs would be shown on your Closing Disclosure form.

-Costs for insurance for these home purchase mortgages depend on both the amount of your down payment and your credit score.
-The lower your credit score and down payment, the higher your insurance premium will be.
-These costs can also be important if you are considering a cash-out refinance option.
+Costs for insurance on these home purchase mortgages depend on both the amount of your down payment and your credit score.
+The lower your credit score and down payment, the higher your insurance premium might be.
+These costs can also be important if you are considering a cash out refinance option.

 Homeowners insurance and your liability needs